ManasaSavanur/ManasaSavanur/README.md

 Welcome to my GitHub profile!
 I'm a Data Scientist & Analytics Engineer.

-In my 9-5, I build financial data models, data pipelines to support them and analytic platforms to provide self-service analytics to senior management.
-I like to use Python - Airflow - PosetgreSQL - Github - Copilot - Power BI.
+In my 9-5, I build financial data models, data pipelines to support them, and design dashboards that provide self-service analytics to senior management.

 In my personal projects, I love experimenting with different data structures and dashboard alternatives (That's how I play dress-up with data)